littlepunks/autohome/README.md

 - Regular WeatherAPI calls are started

 # Bugs/Known Errors
+- TCP port must be >1024 otherwise root access is required to run the core process
 - [All] After a restart the controller doesn't always appear as a COM port or ttyUSB device straight away.
 May require continuous power to gateway or g/w power cycle
 - [All] Tuya support is patchy.
 Sometimes can't discover in time, doesn't report external changes